introduction

 learn and earn

 Since 2nd grade I’ve matured a lot with respect to my programming expertise, at least :).
-I've been a professional developer for over 10 years now with experience developing software on platforms ranging from advanced millwork machinery to Windows desktop applications, including intranet web portals and e-commerce websites.
-I’ve worked for several companies in Long Island and New York City using technologies such as Microsoft Visual Basic, Visual Interdev, COM, ASP, DHTML, XML, Direct Animation, JScript, VBScript, C#, Visual Basic.NET, ASP.NET, ADO.NET, Managed DirectX, Microsoft Office automation, Sql Server 2000, Sql Server 2005, Visual Studio.NET, Visual Studio 2005 and a bit of Team Foundation Server.
-Currently, C# and the Microsoft .NET Framework 2.0 is where I focus most of my time developing applications for my clients.
-Relational database design and implementation is also a big part of my daily activities, specifically with Microsoft Sql Server 2000 and 2005.
-My competencies in C# were acquired through experimentation, practice, community forums, public news groups, web sites such as MSDN and some books, all starting with the original .NET Framework 1.0 beta cd and notepad.
-The entire surface area of my computing knowledge from the Commodore 64 to the Microsoft .NET Framework, I'm proud to say, was acquired without the need for any formal education.
+I've been a professional software developer for almost 20 years now with experience programming on platforms ranging from advanced millwork machinery to Windows desktop applications, including intranet web portals and e-commerce websites.
+I’ve worked for several companies in Long Island and New York City using technologies such as Microsoft Visual C#, Reactive Extensions, WPF, WCF, ASP.NET, ADO.NET, Visual Basic, Visual Interdev, ASP, COM, DHTML, Direct Animation, JavaScript, VBScript, Managed DirectX, Microsoft Office automation, Sql Server and various source control systems.
+Currently, Visual Studio 2013 is where I focus most of my time developing applications for my clients using C# and a hybrid architecture consisting of the most relevant OOP, reactive and functional programming techniques.
+Relational database design and implementation has also been a big part of my daily activities for many years, specifically with Microsoft Sql Server, though more recently I've been investigating distributed algorithms and noSQL instead.
+My competencies in C# were acquired through experimentation, practice, community forums, public news groups, web sites such as MSDN and some books, all starting with the original .NET Framework beta cd and notepad in the year 2000-ish.
+The entire surface area of my computing knowledge from the Commodore 64 to .NET has been acquired without the need for any formal education.

 community

 Open source projects are a hobby of mine.
-Look for projects that I've started or in which I participate under my alias, davedev, on Microsoft's CodePlex website.
+Look for projects that I've started or in which I participate under my aliases:

 For a while I had become a more active contributer to the Microsoft .NET public newsgroups in an attempt to give back to the community from which I've learned so much.
 But with my new open source projects it's been too difficult, admitedly, to do both.
-I prefer the open source projects since it's more fullfilling for me to produce free code then it is to produce free answers :) Though you still might find me learning to improve my skills as a software developer and architect, and helping others to do the same, in the following groups:
+I prefer the open source projects since it's more fullfilling for me to produce free code then it is to produce free answers; however, you still might find me learning to improve my skills as a software developer engineer, and helping others to do the same, in the following news groups: